simp/simp-core/spec/acceptance/suites/README.md

 6. Determine the nodeset appropriate for your test.

-   * Each integration/(pre-)release test suite contains are two nodesets:
+   * Each integration/(pre-)release test suite contains a nodeset for each supported EL server (currently: `el7_server`).
-     `el7_server` and `el6_server`.
 These nodesets control the EL version of both the puppsetserver and rsyslog server.
-   * The `el6_server` nodeset does not test integration with an EL8 client.
-   * The `rpm_docker` test suite contains two nodesets, `el7.yml` and `el6.yml`, for building a SIMP EL7 ISO and SIMP EL6 ISO, respectively.
+   * The `rpm_docker` test suite contains nodesets for building an ISO for various OSes (e.g., `rpm_docker/nodesets/el7.yml`, `rpm_docker/nodesets/el8.yml`)

 7. Run the tests for a suite and selected nodeset.
 For example,